chris-asl/doubly-linked-list-library/README.md

-#Doubly Linked List C-API#
+# Doubly Linked List Library #
-A doubly linked list C-API that can accept any data type that is wrapped within a struct and provides a set of requested methods.
+A doubly linked list library in C that can accept any data type that is wrapped within a struct and provides a set of requested methods.
 It is implemented with opaque pointers for abstraction and security.

 ## Introducing version 2.1 - Iterators
 **A brief changelog**
 1. Added support for iterators (look below for more info)
 2. Changed ugly `dllistptr` to a more [user and C]-friendly naming convention, that is `list_t` (**important**)
-3. Renamed the API files to a more C-like naming convention, like this: `doubly_linked_list_adt.c/h`
+3. Renamed the library files to a more C-like naming convention, like this: `doubly_linked_list_adt.c/h`
 4. Updated demo to include some of the iterator functionality
 5. This version was extensively tested with a multithreaded project, that used the list with about 10 datatypes
 6. Added a copy-constructor-like method to copy lists